About Nominya

 - Generic generators that spit out random-looking two-character combinations, often dated (招娣) or accidentally unfortunate

-- Big naming sites like Behindthename that list characters but miss the cross-cultural fit — which names work alongside Liam?
+- Big naming sites that list characters but miss the cross-cultural fit — which names work alongside Liam?
 Which feel modern vs. Civil-War-era?

-- AI-generated content farms that confidently invent Sanskrit etymologies for English names and recommend Chinese names with awkward dialect homophones
+- Content farms that confidently invent etymologies and pair English names with awkward dialect homophones

 - Premium "professional" services that charge $30–$200 for a single name selection